 want to teach it.
 Given what I understand, I can’t imagine that

 an organization would not produce better results if you had more

 Level 5s throughout all standard responsibilities.

 mean that Level 1s, 2s, 3s and 4s can’t produce results—of course

 they can.
 But Level 5s produce the best and longest lasting results.

-At almost any span of responsibility, there’s the potential to become
+At almost any span of responsibility, there’s the potential to

-a Level 5?
+role with a Level 5?
 I think yes.

 If you want to build an army of Level 5 people across

 I’ll have to answer that from the standpoint of who’s